 Fetal Alcohol Spectrum Disorder with Sentinel Facial Features is characterised by central nervous system impairments, confirmation of prenatal alcohol exposure, and the 3 sentinel facial features.
 Fetal Alcohol Spectrum Disorder without Sentinel Facial Features is characterised by impaired central nervous system impairments, confirmation of prenatal alcohol exposure, and 2 or less sentinel facial features.

+Only a small percentage of people with FASD have all 3 sentinel facial features and having them does not necessarily imply a more severe form of FASD or greater impairment.
 Sentinel facial features include short palpebral fissures (the opening between a person’s eyelids), a flat or smooth philtrum (the ridge between our upper lip and nose) and thin upper lip vermilion.
-Having sentinel facial features does not imply a more severe form of FASD or greater impairment.

 Causes of FASD